Updated on June 21st, 2021 by Nikolaos Sismanis

 Many of the fund’s holdings, however, are not listed, and consist of private investment in their early stages, before commercialization.
 Out of RA Capital’s 198+ private investments, nearly 97 have resulted in a successful exit, which is a testament to management’s skills in identifying diamonds in the rough early on and nurturing them.

 Some of the company’s private highlights include the following investments:

 Novavax, Inc. (NVAX)

-Despite being a publicly listed company, RA entered into a $200 million private funding round earlier in June, as Novavax was in need of capital.
-RA’s expertise and value-creation in the sector quickly materialized, as shares have more than tripled since.
+Despite being a publicly listed company, RA Capital entered into a $200 million private funding round earlier in June, as Novavax was in need of capital.
+RA Capital’s expertise and value-creation in the sector quickly materialized, as shares have more than tripled since.

 Moderna, Inc. (MRNA)

-Moderna has been occupying the investing headlines over the past few months, as the company is seemingly making rapid progress when it comes to a COVID-19 vaccine.
+Moderna has been occupying the investing headlines over the past few months, due to the rollout of its COVID-19 vaccine.
 The company has been publicly listed for nearly two years, in which period shares have rewarded investors with multi-bagger returns.
 RA Capital invested in the company back in 2015, at a fraction of its current valuation.